RetoSchmucki/climateExtract/README.md

 *This is a work in progress that is good for some tasks, but this comes with no guarantee.
 Suggestions and contributions for improvement are welcome.*

 #### TO DO
-- [x] implement data.table approach to compute summary statistics to speed up computation
+- [x] implement data.table approach to compute summary statistics to speed up the computation
 - [ ] optimize the script to avoid (limit) memory issues under Windows
 - [ ] update and improve documentation